Endracion/TOTEM-SHIFT/README.md

 ## BUY

-You can buy TOTEM kits and finished builds on [keeb.supply](https://keeb.supply/products/geist-totem) (unfortunately Europe only for now)
+If there is enough interest, I may do a production run for this modified version, please feel free to reach out.

 ***

 ## CREDITS

+### ORIGINAL CREATOR

+The amazing [GEIGEIGEIST](https://github.com/GEIGEIGEIST) whose design are beautiful and inspiring.
+VOID who created a FDM optimized case [TOTOEM Redux](https://www.printables.com/model/840146-totem-redux).

 ### INSPIRATION

-I've added the additional pinky key to make the TOTEM compatible with the layout boards like the [Balbuzard](https://github.com/brow/balbuzard) by [Tom Brow](https://github.com/brow) and the [Osprette](https://github.com/smores56/osprette) by [Sam Mohr](https://github.com/smores56) use, where you put the keybinding of the top left and right keys on an outer pinky key.
+The additional pinky key makes the TOTEM compatible with the layout boards like the [Balbuzard](https://github.com/brow/balbuzard) by [Tom Brow](https://github.com/brow) and the [Osprette](https://github.com/smores56/osprette) by [Sam Mohr](https://github.com/smores56) use, where you put the keybinding of the top left and right keys on an outer pinky key.

 ### HELP FIXING THINGS

-People who helped me create this board and fix stuff
+People who helped GEIGEIGEIST create this board and fix stuff:

 #### PCB
 - [Marco "Bob"](https://github.com/GroooveBob)